mindlapse/use-paging/README.md

   // usePaging actions:

+      // Skip to the first page
+      pages.firstPage()

-      // To skip to the next page
+      // Skip to the next page
       pages.nextPage()

-      // To skip to the previous page pages.prevPage()
+      // Skip to the previous page
+      pages.prevPage()

+      // Skip to the last page
+      pages.lastPage()

       // To use a different set of rows (the pageIndex is kept) pages.setRows(newArray)